Spectral gap in random bipartite biregular graphs and applications: Application: Matrix completion

 \subsection{Matrix norms as measures of complexity and their relationships}

 We will employ a number of different matrix and vector norms in this Section.
 These are all related by the properties of the underlying Banach spaces.
-The complexity of $Y$ is measured using a particular factorization norm:
+The complexity of $Y$ is measured using a factorization norm (also called the max-norm):

 The minimum is taken over all possible factorizations of $Y = UV^*$, and the norm $\| X \|_{\ell_2 \to \ell_\infty^n} = \max_i \sqrt{\sum_j X^2_{ij}}$ returns the largest $\ell_2$ norm of a row.
 So, equivalently,